python/devguide/garbage_collector.rst

    finds the new subset of objects that are still unreachable by running the cycle detection algorithm again and continues with them.
-5. Call the ``tp_clear`` slot of every object so all internal links are broken and the reference counts fall to 0, triggering the destruction of all unreachabke objects.
+5. Call the ``tp_clear`` slot of every object so all internal links are broken and the reference counts fall to 0, triggering the destruction of all unreachable objects.

 Optimization: generations